-1. A dog will love you unconditionally.
-When you leave, a dog will wait for you to return and then smother you with kisses.
-You are his/her entire world.
+A dog will love you unconditionally.
+When you leave, they will wait for you to return and then smother you with kisses.
+You are their entire world.

-2. Dogs excel at reading human emotions.
-If you are sad, a dog will cuddle you and remind you that someone cares.
+Dogs excel at reading human emotions.
+If you are sad, your dog will want to comfort you with cuddles and remind you that they care.

-3. Dogs can detect illnesses like cancer, low blood sugar, and seizures (before they happen).
-They are also great for preventing or helping people cope with illnesses, such as: PTSD, Autism, Eczema in kids, heart problems, depression, and dementia.
+Dogs can detect illnesses like cancer, low blood sugar, and seizures (before they happen).
+They are also great for preventing or helping people cope with illnesses such as PTSD, Autism, Eczema in kids, heart issues, depression, and dementia.

-4. They are great protectors.
-Dogs know when their human companions are in danger.
+Dogs make great protectors.
+They know when their human companions are in danger.
 Most dogs, if pressed, will step up to defend you.
 There have also been countless stories of real-life Lassies saving their humans from danger.

-5. They help you stay fit!
-Dogs require walks.
-This means you are required to go for a walk or a run every day, too.
+Dogs help you stay fit!
+They require walks and exercise – which means you are required to get up and go for a walk or run with them every day.

-8. Dogs can be trained to do amazing things, and I don’t mean bringing back a stick.
-Tricks are fun, but dogs are capable of so much more like keeping their humans from eating a food they are allergic to, making sure the kids are all in bed, and they’ll bark their heads off if the teenager is trying to sneak out!
-Don’t even get me started on how amazing service dogs are.
+Dogs can be trained to do some seriously amazing things – and we’re not talking about bringing back a ball.
+Tricks are fun, but dogs are capable of so much more like preventing their humans from eating something they are allergic to, making sure the kids are all in bed, and they might bark their heads off if the teenager is trying to sneak out.
+Don’t even get us started on how incredible service dogs are!

-9. If you adopt a dog, you are saving a life.
-I highly suggest adopting a dog from a shelter or the humane society.
-If you adopt a dog, you will also be saving another dog that will get to take your dog’s place in the shelter and have a chance at a great future.
-Also, older dogs require less training.
-Plus, most shelter and the humane society have a veterinarian examine all animals and pay for operations like “getting fixed.”
+If you adopt a dog from a rescue or shelter, you are saving a life.
+When you adopt a dog, you will also be saving another dog that will get to take your dog’s place in the shelter.
+Keep in mind, senior pets require less training – don’t overlook them!
+Plus, shelters and rescues have veterinarians examine all pets and pay for operations like “getting fixed.”